 Apollo Moon landing deniers.
 Tell that to the Royal Society of

-Engineering, or Bob Ludwig, or Peter McGrath, or George Massenberg, or
+Engineering, or Bob Ludwig, or Jim Anderson, or Peter McGrath, or George Massenberg, or

 Morten Lindberg, or ESS Tech, or Deutch Grammaphone, or ECM or 2L, or WEA records or…